Cleopatra Spring

 Take a Dip in the Legendary Waters

 The spring is free and open to the public, and swimming is encouraged.
-Whether you're cooling off on a hot desert day or just indulging your inner royalty, the experience is both refreshing and surreal.
-Locals and visitors alike use the spring as a communal meeting spot.
+Whether you're cooling off on a hot desert day or indulging your inner royalty, the experience is both refreshing and surreal.

 Visit the Oracle Temple of Amun

-Just a few kilometers from Cleopatra Spring lies the Temple of the Oracle of Amun, one of Egypt’s most mystical sites.
-It’s where Alexander the Great was declared the son of a god, and possibly where Cleopatra once sought wisdom.
-The view from the temple is panoramic, showing off the lush greenery of Siwa against the golden sands.
+Just a few kilometers from Cleopatra Spring lies the Temple of the Oracle of Amun, one of Egypt’s most mystical ancient sites.
+The panoramic views from the temple reveal the full beauty of Siwa Oasis framed by endless sand dunes.

 Explore Siwa’s Unique Culture

 Siwa is unlike any other place in Egypt.
-Its people speak their own language (Siwi, a Berber dialect), follow unique wedding and social customs, and produce world-renowned dates, olives, and salt lamps.
-After visiting Cleopatra Spring, consider booking a **desert safari**, exploring the Great Sand Sea, or visiting the **Mountain of the Dead**, an ancient necropolis with tombs dating back to the 26th Dynasty.
+Its people speak their own language (Siwi, a Berber dialect), follow unique customs, and produce world-renowned dates, olives, and salt lamps.
+After visiting Cleopatra Spring, many travelers continue to the Mountain of the Dead or venture into the Great Sand Sea on a desert safari.

 Enjoy Local Food and Drink

-Surrounding Cleopatra Spring are rustic cafes serving up traditional Siwan cuisine.
-Sample dishes like tagella (bread baked in sand), stuffed dates, or*camel meat stew.
-Don't miss the herbal teas and local pomegranate juices — perfect after a swim in the spring.
+Surrounding Cleopatra Spring are rustic cafes serving traditional Siwan cuisine.
+Sample dishes like tagella (bread baked in sand), stuffed dates, or camel meat stew, paired with herbal teas and fresh pomegranate juice.

 How to Get to Cleopatra Spring